 Regular giving is vital for churches to meet their financial needs.
 To make sure this happens, church leaders should remind members of their commitment to giving faithfully.
 These reminders help show the importance of giving and meeting the church’s financial goals.

 By encouraging members to give regularly and support the mission, churches should expect to receive more funds.
-Ultimately, this fund increase will help churches impact their communities and beyond.
+Ultimately, an increase in funds will help churches impact their communities and beyond.

 There are numerous ways to discuss tithes and offerings.
-Here are a few creative ones, including:
+Here are a few creative ones:

 Create Opportunities to Discuss Giving in Church Services